virginmobile-cl/laravel-airbrake-codebase/README.md

 # Laravel Airbrake Codebase

-This is a Laravel 5 service provider for [Codebase](https://www.codebasehq.com/) Exceptions handler using [Airbrake PHP package](https://github.com/airbrake/phpbrake).
+This is a Laravel 5 package for [Codebase](https://www.codebasehq.com/) Exceptions handler using [Airbrake PHP package](https://github.com/airbrake/phpbrake).

-The service provider will configure an instance of `Airbrake\Notifier` with an project ID and key from Codebase Exceptions handler.
+This package will configure an instance of `Airbrake\Notifier` with an project ID and key from Codebase Exceptions handler.

-The service provider will also detect environment and ignore the listed environments.

 ## Install